-A one year nuanced partnership of support and development for a dance artist with Dance Ireland.
+A nuanced partnership of support and development for a dance artist with Dance Ireland.

 With each Associate, we offer a suite of supports, including administrative support, studio space, advice and networking, in support of their self-directed projects.
 During their year-long association with Dance Ireland, our Associate Artists also act as ambassadors for the organisation and for dance as a whole.